aligent/cdk-serverless-deploy-iam/README.md

 # Aligent service deploy role

-This repository contains a stack which can be deployed into AWS accounts to provide a CloudFormation deploy role.
+This repository contains a stack which can be deployed into AWS accounts to provide a CloudFormation deploy role with the required permissions to deploy a standard Serverless application.
 Micro-services are then deployed referencing the role produced by this stack.

 This repository does not need to be forked, copied or imported.
 The intention is for it to be deployed *AS IS* into each environment.